 In 2008, he was appointed by Her Highness Sheikha Moza bint Nasser as CEO at Qatar Foundation in Doha, where he broke new ground by envisioning a future without fossil fuels and laid the groundwork for the design of Msheireb, Doha’s urban regeneration project and the world’s most ecological city center.
 He also worked with prominent international architects to develop Design Zone, a visionary architectural and technical blueprint for sustainable, energy-independent and zero-emission communities in desert climates.

-Among his theoretical contributions to design, innovation and business strategy are the cultural analysis framework for branding and design (Design Management Review, 2001), metaphors of brand management and touch-points for brands (Identico, 2005), the concurrence of design integration and economic development stages (Danish Design Center, 2005), the first definitions of experience design and consumers as co-creators (Danish Designers, 2007).
+His theoretical contributions to design, innovation and strategy include the cultural analysis framework for branding and design (Design Management Review, 2001), metaphors of brand management and touch-points for brands (Identico, 2005), the concurrence of design integration and economic development stages (Danish Design Center, 2005), and the first definitions of experience design and consumers as co-creators (Danish Designers, 2007).

 Mario embraced digital innovation early on.
 In 1989, he was awarded the design prize of architecture magazine Domus with the first digitally designed textiles for Italy’s prestigious textile manufacturer Somma.
 In 1990, he was awarded the first three prizes at the Austrian Post Shop design competition and was selected for the Austrian national design award.
 With the paper Analyzing the Digital, published by the European Academy of Design, Mario defined the mechanisms and effects of the digital realm in relation to the humanities.
 (The Design Journal, 2017).

 He was a member of the Industrial Designers Society of America and the Design Management Institute and a fellow of the Royal Society of Arts.